-In 2014, Bergmann and husband, Luis Insignares, welcomed the birth of their twin sons, Carter and Coleman.
-“My children are the only thing that can pull me away from design, but also inspire new design concepts and ideas” said Bergmann.
+In 2014, Bergmann welcomed the birth of his twin boys, Carter and Coleman.
+“My children are the only thing that can pull me away from design, but also inspire new design concepts and ideas,” said Bergmann.
 He sees parenthood as a blessing and a responsibility.
 Whatever their dreams may be, he wants to make sure his sons have every opportunity to achieve them.

 “In the end, the goal is to be as creative as I possibly can be for my clients…undefined without limitations.”